 payment due date

 last date for addition or substitution of subjects without prior approval of subject coordinator

 date for release of subject results.

-Each study period is also allocated to a teaching period.
+Each study period or trimester is also allocated to a teaching period.
 The academic year is divided into two teaching periods.
 Teaching Period 1 is the first six months of the year and Teaching Period 2 is the second six months of the year.
 Subjects with a census date prior to 1 July fall within Teaching Period 1 and subjects with a census date on or after 1 July fall within Teaching Period 2.